 Handling and Storage

-Next, let’s focus on the actual handling and storage of the containers both before use and when leaving as a partial container for use later.
-Again, both the TDS and MSDS, as well as the warning label, spell out proper storage conditions.
-Regardless of the product, the containers should be kept in a cool, dry, well-ventilated area.
-Normally temperatures above 50°F and below 120°F are acceptable.
-Insure that all lids are secured tightly to prevent evaporation and to keep moisture out.
+This section covers the handling and storage of adhesive containers before use and the storage of partial containers for later user.
+Again, the TDS, SDS, and warning label describe proper storage conditions.
+Regardless of the product, keeping the containers in a cool, dry, well-ventilated area is generally best.
+Normally, temperatures above 50°F and below 120°F are acceptable for storage.
+Ensure all lids are secured tightly on containers to prevent evaporation and keep moisture out.
 When only using a partial container, it is critical to cap headspace with inert gas or dry air for any urethane products, which are moisture sensitive.
-This will prevent water contamination which will affect the quality of the product.
-Always look closely at the manufacturing and expiration dates marked on container labels.
-Do not use the expired product and always practice FIFO (First in first out) to ensure the oldest product is used first before newer lots.
+This will prevent water contamination, which negatively affects the quality of the product.
+Read the manufacturing and expiration dates marked on container labels.
+Do not use expired products, and always practice a first-in-first-out consumption schedule to ensure the oldest material is used before newer lots.

 Mixing the Adhesive

-As you handle and mix the adhesive before coating or laminating, several steps and precautions should be taken to ensure quality.
-Always refer to the TDS (Technical Data Sheet) for proper mix ratio, application solids, diluting solvent, and other information.
-It is recommended to calculate the amount of adhesive needed for the job and only mix that amount (plus waste), or only mix amount that can be used in a normal 8-hour shift.
-It is often advisable to premix water-based laminating adhesives, such as ROBOND™ and AQUA-LAM™, and water-based ADCOTE™ coatings for 5–15 minutes before pulling out material, this is not necessary for Dow's solvent-based ADCOTE™, MOR-AD™, and LAMAL™ products.
-Always use urethane grade diluting solvent when working with solvent-based products, and make sure the solution remains moisture free by using an inert gas blanket or desiccant tubes.
-Weigh adhesive using calibrated floor or benchtop balances at the proper ratio.
+As you handle and mix the laminating adhesive or coating before application and lamination, several steps and precautions should be taken to ensure quality.
+Always refer to the TDS for the proper mix ratio, application solids, diluting solvent, and other information.
+It is recommended to calculate the amount of adhesive needed for the job at hand and only mix that amount plus waste or mix an amount that can be used in a normal 8-hour shift.
+It is often advisable to premix water-based laminating adhesives, such as ROBOND™ and AQUA-LAM™, and water-based ADCOTE™ coatings for 5–15 minutes before pulling out material for use.
+However, this is not necessary for Dow's solvent-based ADCOTE™, MOR-AD™, and LAMAL™ products.
+Always use a urethane-grade diluting solvent when working with solvent-based products, and make sure the solution remains moisture free by using an inert gas blanket or desiccant tubes.
+Adhesives may be weighed using a calibrated floor or benchtop balance at the proper ratio.

-Mixing should be done in a round container, using mixing blade 1/3 the diameter of the container with a mild, off-center vortex to insure proper mixing but avoiding trapped air.
-The addition of co-reactant and diluting solvent required to use with the adhesive should be added while mixing.
-Once the appropriate viscosity or solids level has been achieved, the mixed and diluted material can be pumped into the application pan using a low shear-type pump.
-Examples are diaphragm, peristaltic, centrifugal, or positive displacement pumps.
-Recirculation is advised for longer runs to help minimize possible foaming.
-Keep return distance short with a return below the fluid level is also prudent.
+Mixing should be done in a round container using a mixing blade that is one-third of the container’s diameter.
+A mild, off-center vortex should be created for proper mixing that avoids trapping air.
+Any coreactant and diluting solvent required to use with the adhesive should be added while mixing.
+Once the appropriate viscosity or solids level has been achieved, the mixed and diluted material can be pumped into the application pan using a low-shear pump, like a diaphragm, peristaltic, centrifugal, or positive displacement pump.
+Recirculation is advised for longer runs to help minimize foaming.
+Keeping the return distance short and below the fluid level is also prudent.
 The return should be placed as far away from the intake as possible.
-While filtering is not usually needed, it can be used to collect and debris our foam that has been generated and can be as simple as cheese cloth.
-Solids/viscosity should be monitored throughout the run and adjusted as needed to ensure consistent coating weight.
-Appearance is also maintained during the run.
+While filtering is not usually needed, it can be used to collect any debris or foam that has been generated.
+A filter method can be as simple as using cheesecloth.
+Both solids and viscosity should be monitored throughout the run and adjusted as needed to guarantee consistent coating weight and appearance.

 Dow's laminating adhesives and coatings can be used safely and applied accurately by reading, understanding, and following the supplied documentation and guidelines outlined in this article.
-Proper handling not only ensures worker safety but will help give high quality, high performing adhesive laminations or coated products.
-Proper handling and storage also will help ensure the products will perform throughout manufactured shelf life and enable the reuse of partial containers.
-Any questions can always be answered by referring to the proper manufacturers' technical or regulatory department for clarification.
+Proper handling not only ensures worker safety but will also ensure high-quality, high-performing adhesive laminations and coated products.
+Proper handling and storage help products perform throughout their manufactured shelf life and enable the reuse of partial containers.
+Questions can be answered by referring to the manufacturers' technical or regulatory department for clarification.
 Click below if you have any questions about Dow's laminating adhesives and coatings and how to apply, store, or handle them.